 Through relentless touring and three consecutive Top 20 albums, ZZ Top built a very loyal fan base though they only managed one Top 40 single in "Tush".
 Uncle Sam was one of those fans, buying each of their first five albums and November 1977's The Best Of ZZ Top on eight-track and playing them constantly ("Haw!
 Haw!
 Haw!") so we grew up listening to the albums with slightly different running orders than their vinyl counterparts though frequent later listens on vinyl and CD put an end to our disorientation.

 The 10 Legendary Texas Tales on The Best Of ZZ Top turn out to be the five singles from their first five albums, including a few B-Sides plus some album cuts.
 Someone had the great sense to put "Waitin' For The Bus" right up against "Jesus Just Left Chicago" which is how they appear on the Tres Hombres album and how I've always heard them played on rock stations.
 The Best of ZZ Top was basically a slimmed down retail version of the promo only ZZ Top's Worldwide Texas Tour album from 1976 - the two compilations have nine tracks in common - though the promo disc has a dozen songs compared to The Best Of's ten.
 1992's Greatest Hits collection would shortchange the classic era of ZZ Top represented on The Best Of with just four of its eighteen tracks having been released before Diamond-certified Eliminator in 1983 and only two of those songs appearing in their original versions on The Best Of ZZ Top; Greatest Hits contains the infamous "enhanced" Six Pack versions of "La Grange" and "Tush".
 Distilled from the 4CD box set Chrome, Smoke & BBQ (2003), the following year's Rancho Texicano: The Very Best Of ZZ Top finally got it right, devoting seventeen of the twenty-one tracks on Disc One to 1971-1977 ZZ Top, using the original mixes and putting them in chronological order to boot.
 If you only want one comprehensive ZZ Top anthology, the double-disc, 38-song Rancho Texicano is the one.
 If you just want the pre-synthesizer stuff from the Seventies, then seek out The Best Of ZZ Top.
 If you simply want the latest and greatest, there's always The Very Baddest Of ZZ Top from 2014.
-It's got 40 tracks in no particular order though the ratio of pre-80s to post-70s is definitely tipped toward the group's later output.
+It's got 40 tracks in no particular order though it is definitely heavy with the group's later output.

 Let us know what your favorite single-artist compilations from 1977 in the Comments below.